anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

 * Suspected~Unaware -> Infected~Unaware,
 * Suspected~Unaware <- Infected~Unaware.

-This can be easily visualised by a following graph:
+This can be easily visualised by the following graph:

 .. figure:: propagation.png
     :align: center